Blockia-Labs/blockia-pay-docs/docs/docs/x402-protocol/broadcasting.md

 If broadcasting fails, the relayer returns a detailed error to the backend, which is surfaced to the API client.
 Common errors include:

-- `RELAY_BALANCE_LOW`: Relayer has insufficient funds
+- Relayer has insufficient funds
-- `CONTRACT_REVERTED`: Smart contract rejected the transfer
+- Smart contract rejected the transfer
-- `NETWORK_ERROR`: RPC/network issues
+- RPC/network issues

 ## Monitoring & Observability

 - All broadcast attempts are logged with status and tx hash
 - Relayer balance and health are monitored
-- Failed transactions trigger alerts for investigation

-## Future Enhancements

-- Multi-chain relayer support
-- Batch transaction broadcasting
-- Automated relayer failover and redundancy